pieeg-club/Aura/Dataset/readme.txt

-Dataset collected via Aura Dataset Lab
+Dataset collected via our software, Aura Dataset Lab

-from
+You can see it here
 https://cloud.pieeg.com/experiences